A lot or a little?

 Is it any good?

-The third installment of Nintendo's cardboard toy/mini-game collection puts players firmly in the driver seat this time around, and gives them a large digital world to fully explore.
-The Nintendo Labo Toy Con Vehicle Kit builds on the strengths of the Variety and Robot Kits with their excellent step by step tutorials to help you construct controllers.
+The third installment of Nintendo's cardboard toy/mini-game collection puts players firmly in the driver's seat and gives them a large digital world to explore.
+The Nintendo Labo Toy-Con Vehicle Kit builds on the strengths of the Variety and Robot Kits with their excellent step-by-step tutorials to help you construct controllers.
 It also brings along the great Toy-Con Garage, which gives hints on everything from how to play some games to decorating their controllers to programming new cardboard toys.
 But the previous kits were easily dinged for having mini-games that quickly became stale, along with controllers that didn't really interact with each other once built.
 This time around, the true standout is the Adventure mode, which uses every controller to fully explore a virtual world.
-You're dropped into one of ten separate regions, each of which has a set of goals to accomplish, like escorting escaped cows back to their corral, blasting UFOs or balloons out of the sky, or freeing trapped creatures underwater.
+You're dropped into one of 10 separate regions, each with a set of goals to accomplish, like escorting escaped cows back to their corral, blasting UFOs or balloons out of the sky, or freeing trapped creatures underwater.
 But you won't be able to complete each task in one machine; fortunately, by pulling the cardboard "key" out of one controller and slapping it into another, your vehicle seamlessly transforms from an off-road vehicle to a jet to a submarine.